AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 ### Orientation

 With the {api:anychart.core.ui.Scroller#orientation}orientation(){api} method we can set the orientation of the scroller.
-Let's create a simple bar chart with zoom and a scroller with orientation to the right.

 ```
 // change the scroller orientation
-chart.xScroller().orientation("right");
+chart.xScroller().orientation("top");
+chart.yScroller().orientation("left");
 ```

 {sample}CS\_Scroller\_07{sample}

 ### Position

 Scroller can be displayed in "afterAxes" or "beforeAxes" positions.
-The afterAxes position is set by default.
+The "afterAxes" position is set by default.

 ```
 // change the scroller orientation